Coast Guard Squadron One: 1966

 While on patrol near the mouth of the Co Chien River in the early hours of 20 June, the skipper of Point League noted a large radar contact which, upon further investigation, was found to be running without navigation lights.
 After informing the CSC of the situation the cutter went to general quarters and spotlighted the incoming trawler.
 The trawler ignored a hail from Point League and two bursts of machine gun fire across its bow.
 The trawler returned with heavy machine gun fire hitting the cutter's bridge and wounding the executive officer and a crewman manning the mortar on the forecastle.
 The trawler dropped the line on a towed junk and picked up speed in an effort to beach along the shore.
 When the commanding officer of Point League noticed that the trawler was headed for shoal water near the mouth of the river, he let the trawler run aground 75 yd from shore and moved to a position 1000 yd away while keeping the target illuminated with mortar rounds.
 Point League then came under fire from VC elements operating from just behind the shoreline.
 With assistance from Point Slocum the two cutters poured machine gun fire into the grounded trawler.
 Just after dawn the trawler was sunk by what was probably a scuttling charge resulting in a large fire.
 At 07:15 destroyer escort USS Haverfield arrived on scene and assumed control of the operation.
 With the assistance of two U.S. Air Force F-100 Super Sabre aircraft providing close air support, resistance from the shoreline was finally controlled.
 It was decided by the commanding officer of the Haverfield that salvage of the trawler would be attempted in order to learn more about the trawler, its origins and the cargo on board.
-The crews of the two cutters were joined by Point Hudson and dock landing ship USS Tortuga and several RVN junks in fighting the fire and beginning salvage operations.
-After patching the hull and dewatering; the trawler was eventually towed to the RVN shipyard at Vung Tau.
+The crews of the two cutters were joined by Point Hudson and dock landing ship USS Tortuga and several RVNN junks in fighting the fire and beginning salvage operations.
+After patching the hull and dewatering; the trawler was eventually towed to the RVNN shipyard at Vung Tau.
 The 99 foot trawler yielded valuable information about the capabilities of that particular class of trawler.
 It was carrying about 100 ST of small arms and ammunition of recent manufacture in China and North Korea.
 The surviving log and navigation charts helped determine the trawler's origin and two possible destinations.